 Bathing at Humewood

 1893 saw the initial opening of the Humewood area for swimming or for housing.
-On the 30th May 1893, the Harbour Board sold 20 “marine villa sites” on the south beach between the original Happy Valley and the Klein Sak Rivier – Shark River.
+On the 30th May 1893, the Harbour Board sold 20 “marine villa sites” on the south beach between the original Happy Valley and the Klein Sak Rivier – the Shark River at Happy Valley.
 The area was named Humewood after the Chairman of the Harbour Board, William Hume.

-With the opening of the electric tramway extension on 21st January 1893, the passenger train service was terminated on 23rd October 1902.
+With the opening of the electric tramway extension on 21st January 1902, the passenger train service was terminated on 23rd October of that year.
 A tram ran every half an hour at a cost of 3 pence per trip.

 In order to prevent the repeated movement of the waves from removing parts of the land, groynes or low walls, were built out from the coast into the sea.
 Also in time for the 1907/8 summer season, ropes were hung to demarcate the bathing area and a bandstand was erected north of the mouth of the Shark River.

-Left: This was an historical moment in that even the photos state that “mixed bathing” was allowed.
-This must have been after 1913 as the Bathing House is visible
+LThis was an historical moment in that even the photos state that “mixed bathing” was allowed.
+This must have been prior to 1913 as the Bathing House had not yet been built

 Prior to 1913, Humewood did not possess an elegant cafe as the one operated by Robert Cells did not meet that standard.
 April 12th witnessed the opening of the Octagon Cafe.
 It had been designed by A.S.
 Butterworth and was owned by the Municipality.
 The concrete went down to bed-rock.
 The forty foot diameter cafe could seat 400 people and consisted almost entirely of leaded light glazing.